How to use Segment with Google Tag Manager (GTM)

 Segment vs Google Tag Manager

-- Both Segment and GTM are designed to route data from one data source to another.
+1. Both Segment and GTM are designed to route data from one data source to another.
 However, unlike GTM, Segment can be much more easily used to route data between multiple data sources.

-- Segment can automate ETL functions for you.
+3. Segment can automate ETL functions for you.
 GTM can never do that.
 This is the biggest advantage of using Segment.

-- GTM core is based on ‘data layers’.
+4. GTM core is based on ‘data layers’.
 Segment core is based on an API.
 As such, there is no concept of ‘data layers’ in Segment.

-- GTM is a tag management tool.
+5. GTM is a tag management tool.
 Segment is not a tag management tool.

-#6 Google Tag Manager has one very strong advantage over Segment and that is its ability to control tags.
-Through GTM you can easily control:
+#6 Google Tag Manager has one very strong advantage over Segment, and that is its ability to control tags.
+Through GTM, you can easily control:

-- When a tag should fire
+1. When a tag should fire

-- When a tag should not fire
+2. When a tag should not fire

-- Where a tag should fire
+3. Where a tag should fire

-- Where a tag should not fire
+4. Where a tag should not fire

-- How often a tag should fire
+5. How often should a tag fire

 Segment lacks that ability.
 So in many cases, you have to rely on a tag management solution like GTM to route data.

 However, here is a thing.
-I don’t see any reason, why Segment (or any similar tool) in the near future, can not also provide the features of a traditional tag management solution.
+I don’t see any reason why Segment (or any similar tool) cannot, in the near future, also provide the features of a traditional tag management solution.

 For now, you have to use a tag management solution alongside Segment.

-Segment recommends installing GTM in Segment.
-I am not 100% sure why, but here is my theory.
-Segment has the ability to send the same event data to multiple data sources in the format they understand.
+Segment can send the same event data to multiple data sources in the format they understand.

-For example, Segment can send the same clicks on ‘add to cart’ button, to Google Analytics, Adobe Analytics, Kissmetric, Piwik etc. For Segment, GTM is just another data source.
+For example, Segment can send the same clicks on the ‘add to cart’ button to GA4, Adobe Analytics, Piwik, etc.

-Segment can send the same event data to GTM in the format it understands.
-For example, Segment can convert existing events to data layer so that it can be used via GTM.
-However, for GTM, Segment is just another tag.
-So if you install Segment via GTM, Segment will either have a hard time translating and routing data in the format GTM and other data sources can understand or it will simply not work in certain cases.
+So if you install Segment via GTM, Segment will either have a hard time translating and routing data in the format GTM and other data sources can understand, or it will simply not work in certain cases.

-So you should avoid installing Segment via GTM.
+So, you should avoid installing Segment via GTM.

 Installing Google Tag Manager in Segment.com